David-Durst/embeddedHaskellAetherling/theory/Contribution.md

     1. their types specify the throughput of the resulting hardware
 1. A predictable, rewrite rule-based auto-scheduler from the resource-unaware language to the resource-aware IR that explores the design space to increase throughput within resource constraints

-Aetherling automatically applies a rewrite rules-based scheduling to compile from the developer-facing DSL to hardware that trades-off resource utilization and throughput.
-Since the hardware design space is smaller than even the limited systems like RIPL and Rigel, it's rewrite rules can be formally specified and automatically applied in a predictable manner

-Aetherling's DSLs are limited to dataflow applications including image processing.

-'s cognitive load: they must understand their entire program and how it fits anoto the developer and only succeed if uses a set of functional operators us tried to restrict the set of
 ## Analogies Between Aetherling And Other Systems
 These analogies are between [Aetherling's properties](https://github.com/David-Durst/embeddedHaskellAetherling/blob/rewrites/theory/Properties.md) and those of other systems.